MichaelsPlayground/TalkToYourDESFireCard/manual_talk_to_your_desfire_ev3_card.md

 Two file types are covered by Data Files: **Standard Files** and **Backup Files**.
 As both work mostly identical they are condensed under Data Files.
 The library supports the **createDataFile** command.
 As a Data File can be setup in communication modes Plain, MACed or Full there are 3 different methods respectively for **readADataFile** and **writeADataFile**.
-Just a note on Backup files: after firing ther writeADataFile command you need to commit the transaction (see below).
+Just a note on Backup files only: after firing the writeADataFile command you need to commit the transaction (see below).

 ### Value Files section commands